mevelick/mevelick/README.md

 💞️ I’m looking to collaborate on ... any projects related to data analysis, web development, and/or software development - anything that will help me get experience and help me make a decision!

-📫 How to reach me ... by email at marni.velick@gmail,com
+📫 How to reach me ... by email at marni.velick@gmail.com

 ![](https://media.giphy.com/media/3oKIPnAiaMCws8nOsE/giphy.gif)